 We generate educational programs, sponsor expert speakers on environmental issues, testify at hearings on urgent environmental issues, and provide written comments on issues facing Nahant.
 SWIM's extensive email distribution list shares news published in local newspapers and informs the public on urgent happenings, such as the sighting of a rare Right Whale, a heavily littered beach in need of cleanup, or an irruption of Snowy Owls on Nahant.
 SWIM also functions as a resource for residents with questions about environmental concerns.

 In 1984, Articles of Incorporation for Nahant S.W.I.M.
 Inc. were established by the Commonwealth of Massachusetts as a result of the discovery that Lynn had a tentative waiver to release inadequately treated sewage into Broad Sound, from an outfall a little over a mile south of Nahant.
 As a result of SWIM’s vigorous campaigning, a Secondary Sewage Treatment Plant was activated in 1991 to treat wastewater from Lynn, Nahant, Swampscott, and Saugus.

 Charlotte Moore, an artist and former Nahant resident, designed our "woman swimming" logo in 1997.

 Board of Directors:

-Nancy Cantelmo, Patty Flint, Amy Klee, Kristin Lee, Bill Mahoney, Chris Mathias, Max McDonough, Katharina Radlberger and Wendy Wornham
+Nancy Cantelmo, Ellen Goldberg, Amy Klee, Kristin Lee, Bill Mahoney, Chris Mathias, Max McDonough, Katharina Radlberger and Wendy Wornham

 Bill Crawford, John Benson, Polly Bradley